inspec/inspec/docs-chef-io/content/inspec/resources/user.md

     parent = "inspec/resources/os"
 +++

-Use the `user` Chef InSpec audit resource to test user profiles for a single, known/expected local user, including the groups to which that user belongs, the frequency of required password changes, and the directory paths to home and shell.
+Use the `user` Chef InSpec audit resource to test user profiles of a single, known or expected local user, including the groups to which the user belongs, the frequency of password changes, and the directory paths to home and shell.

 ## Availability

 ### Installation

-This resource is distributed along with Chef InSpec itself.
-You can use it automatically.
+This resource is distributed with Chef InSpec.

 ### Version

-This resource first became available in v1.0.0 of InSpec.
+This resource is available from InSpec version 1.0.0.

 ## Syntax

-A `user` resource block declares a user name, and then one (or more) matchers:
+A `user` resource block declares a user name and then one (or more) matchers.

     describe user('root') do
       it { should exist }